Name Of Policy

 Our policy on FGM incidents is set out in a separate document and is reviewed periodically by the Board of Trustees.

-Each school has an ESafety policy which is reviewed periodically.
+Our school has an ESafety policy which is reviewed periodically.
 All staff are aware of this policy and are aware of their responsibility.

 5.3 PHYSICAL INTERVENTION

 Our policy on physical intervention by staff is set out in a separate document and is reviewed periodically by the Board of Trustees.
 We acknowledge that staff must only ever use physical intervention as a last resort, and that at all times it must be the minimal force necessary to prevent injury to another person.
-We understand that physical intervention of a nature which causes injury or distress to a student may be considered under the child protection or disciplinary procedures.
+We understand that physical intervention of a nature which causes injury or distress to a pupil may be considered under the child protection or disciplinary procedures.